joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-26-creating-a-functional-useable-linkable-website-start-and-maintain-a-blog.md

 ---
-title: "Creating a functional, useable, linkable website: start and maintain a blog"
+title: 'Creating a functional, useable, linkable website: start and maintain a blog'
-excerpt: ""
+excerpt: 'There is nothing better for search results, returning visitors, and web loyalty than a useful and oft-updated blog feed.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Web Strategy"]
-featured_img:
 wpid: 529
+tags:
+  - Web Strategy
+featured_img: null
 ---